 One of the best things about these Banana Oatmeal Pancakes is that they are made with pantry staples.
-No special flours or stabalizers needed!
-You probably have all the ingredients on hand now!
+No special flours or stabilizers are needed!
+In fact, you probably have all the ingredients on hand now.

-- Oats: Use regular or quick-cook oats--not steel-cut oats.
-Just be sure your oats are certified gluten-free if need be.
+- Oats: Use regular rolled oats or quick-cook oats, not steel-cut oats.
+And be sure to check that your oats are certified gluten-free if need be.

 - Bananas: Use ripe or slightly overripe bananas for the most prominent banana flavor and for natural sweetness.
 If using frozen bananas, be sure to defrost before adding them to the batter.

 - Milk: Any variety of milk will work--regular milk, soy milk, almond milk, oat milk, etc.

 How to Make Banana Oatmeal Pancakes